Monmon891Awesome/code-of-meridaeia/PRIVACY_POLICY.md

 ## 🧒 Age Restrictions

-CodeQuest is intended for users **13 years and older**.
+Code of Meridaeia is intended for users **13 years and older**.
 If you are under 13, please do not create an account.
 We do not knowingly collect data from children under 13.

 If we discover a user is under 13, we will:
 1. Immediately delete their account